BlenderAid/Asset-Flinger/README.md

 2. Open Blender
 3. Go to user preferences > Add-ons > Install from File...
 4. Navigate to the downloaded .zip file, click Install from File...
-5. enable the Asset Flinger Add-on from the checkbox
+5. Enable the Asset Flinger Add-on from the checkbox
 6. Save User Settings
 7. Try it out :) **Ctrl+Shift+Alt+A** opens the Asset Flinger menu in the 3D View

 #### Setting up :
 1. In the Addon panel in Blender's User Preferences, put your own Asset Library location to Asset Flinger Addon's preferences
-2. Next time you export objects with **Ctrl+Shift+Alt+E**, make that location as a bookmark for convenience
+2. Next time you export objects with **Ctrl+Shift+Alt+E**, make that location as a bookmark for your convenience

 > #### Installing Python (probably not needed)
 1. Check if you have Python installed by opening up the Terminal